 ), or contact a local Lions Club.

-Starting in early May 2015, Andalusia residents will be able to recycle more by putting food scraps and other organic materials in new green composting containers.
+Since May 2015, Andalusia residents have been able to recycle more by putting food scraps and other organic materials in the green composting containers.

 In Fremont, single-family homes have been composting plant debris and food scraps for a number of years.
 Efforts to compost food scraps and plant debris have become a priority for Fremont, as an Alameda County law now makes it mandatory

 to manage our organic waste materials.

 There are very good environmental benefits that result from composting organic waste.
 Composting not only keeps our landfills from filling up faster than necessary, but there is also a significant reduction in the greenhouse gases produced from landfills that contribute to global climate change.
 The composted material can then be reused in landscaping and farming which in turn will help conserve water and reduce the need for synthetic fertilizer.

 What Items Should Go Into the Green Containers?

 The definition of “food scraps” and “food-soiled paper items” are items such as these: